svanas/ladder/README.md

 Should you want to exit the market and sell your asset, your average sell price will be closer to the ATH.
 Should you want to enter the market and buy an asset, you'll be buying dips and your average buy price will be closer to the bottom.
 Either way, you'll maximize your profits by pushing the average price in the desired direction.

 In essence, you are executing a better dollar-cost-averaging (DCA) trading strategy where you are selling (or buying) an asset regularly, doing away with the attempt at the market timing.
-Because this software will slowly but surely increase your order size, your average price will be better.
+Because this software will slowly but surely increase your order size, your average price will be better (compared to non-laddered DCA)

 ## benefits